timvdc/poetry/README.md

 ## Dependencies

 Pytorch is the most important one; all dependencies are stipulated in the file `environment.yml`, which can be used to create a suitable Anaconda environment.

-Note that the poetry generation system heavily relies on an adapted version of OpenNMT's PyTorch version (https://github.com/OpenNMT/OpenNMT-py; included as a module).
+Note that the poetry generation system heavily relies on the Pytorch version of OpenNMT (https://github.com/OpenNMT/OpenNMT-py), which equally needs to be installed.